BruceWind/StockSignalWatch/README.md

 >
 > Look for the chat object in the JSON response to find your Chat ID.

+If you dont want to use telegram notification, its ok.
+Github actions will send you email if you dont set those variables.

 5. Add **Variables** to GitHub
 > Return to your GitHub repository and add the following variables in the repository **settings**: